Zhiar Ali: Asayish operation

 He strongly criticised the use of "tests" by security forces to determine if suspects had engaged in sexual activity before their arrest, calling the tests criminal and humiliating.
 He also told Middle East Eye that even if some individuals have resorted to sex work, it is the government's fault for not providing them with other means of livelihood.
 He emphasised that the government should be held responsible for the poor living conditions of LGBT individuals in Kurdistan, and the lack of alternatives leads many to engage in sex work.

-Throughout the operation, Ali repeatedly warned the media that the lives of the community were in danger and that he, as an openly gay individual, was afraid of being caught at one of the checkpoints.
+Throughout the operation, Ali repeatedly warned the media that the lives of the community were in danger.
 He called on the public and international organisations to speak out against the operation and put pressure on the Kurdish government to release the detainees and stop the operation.

 Due to the pressure from civil-rights organisations and activists, Asayish eventually stopped the operation, released the detainees, and issued a statement that they were investigating reports of prostitution in the region and did not "target any specific groups of society."
 However, Ali and other activists pointed out that the operation was clearly targeting the LGBT community, and that the statement was a cover-up for the human rights violations that occurred during the operation.

 As a result of the discrimination and the operation, Ali reported that many LGBT people, including himself, felt excluded from Kurdish society.
 Many others also condemned the operation as dehumanising and criminal.
 Ali also criticised other NGOs that claim to work on LGBT rights, stating that despite receiving significant funding, they take little action in reality and are often only symbolic entities.
 He emphasised the need for organisations that are truly committed to advocating for the rights and well-being of the LGBT community in Kurdistan.